dobachi/ansible-bigdata/documents/about_hosts.rst

 hadoop_client            This group includes all groups and nodes which is used
-                         as clients of Hadoop and other services. hadoop_pseudo            This group includes a ndoe which provide Hadoop pseudo environment.
+                         as clients of Hadoop and other services. hadoop_pseudo            This group includes a ndoe which provide Hadoop pseudo environment. manage                   This group includes nodes to control clusters
 ======================== ===========================================================================

 If you are managing several Hadoop cluster and environment, such as production, test, etc,